KNOW the Signs of Healthy & Unhealthy Relationships

 - Do you grab a loved one so hard, he/she is bruised?

 - Do you grab a loved one so hard, he/she nearly passes out or even does pass out?

 - Have you shaken someone so hard, he/she cries or becomes injured?

 - Have you struck or kicked family pets?

 - When you’re upset or angry, do throw objects at loved ones?
 Do you strike people?

 - Do you pressure your partner to accept forceful or violent acts during sex?

-- Are you repeating hurtful things your dad or mom said that you did not like as kid, but you’re repeating them anyway?
+- Are you repeating hurtful things your father or mother said that you did not like as kid, but you’re repeating them anyway?